webdriverio-community/wdio-electron-service/README.md

 };
 ```

-If you are utilizing [`electron-builder`](https://www.electron.build/), your configuration might resemble the following:
+If you are building your app using [`electron-builder`](https://www.electron.build/), your configuration might resemble the following:

 ```js
 // wdio.conf.js